Contributing to jQuery Foundation Web Sites

 link WordPress and jquery-wp-content

-We do not make any modifications to content, layout, or configuration through the WordPress Administration panels.
+We do not make any modifications to content, layout, or configuration through the WordPress Admin panels.

 link grunt: Getting Static Content into WordPress